When can babies eat black beans?

 - Be careful with BPA.
 Bisphenol A (BPA) is a chemical used in plastics and resins, and in the interior lining of cans, amongst many other packaging materials.
 Unfortunately, BPA has been linked to cellular damage, including disrupting your baby’s endocrine (hormone) functions, affecting growth in many ways.
 When purchasing preserved products for your baby, look for cans or pouches that are marked “BPA-free”.

-Are black beans a choking hazard for babies?
+Are black beans a common choking hazard for babies?

 They can be.
 To reduce the risk, cook until very soft and smash until you feel your baby is ready for the whole beans.
-Always stay near your baby during mealtime and check out our age-appropriate serving suggestions below.
+Always stay near your baby during mealtime and check out our age-appropriate serving suggestions.

 Are black beans a common allergen?